Dr.

 1970

-Robert Jay Lifton, M.D., is Lecturer in Psychiatry at Columbia University and Distinguished Professor Emeritus of John Jay College and the Graduate Center of the City University of New York.
-A leading psychohistorian, his renown comes from his studies of the doctors who aided Nazi war crimes and from his work with Hiroshima survivors.
-He was an outspoken critic of the American Psychological Association’s aiding of government-sanctioned torture, as he is a vocal opponent of nuclear weapons.
-His research encompasses the psychological causes and effects of war and political violence and the theory of thought reform.
-His books include, most recently, Witness to an Extreme Century: A Memoir, and Death in Life: Survivors of Hiroshima (which won a National Book Award).
+A leading psychohistorian, his renown came from his studies of the doctors who aided Nazi war crimes and from his work with Hiroshima survivors.
+He was an outspoken critic of the American Psychological Association’s aiding of government-sanctioned torture, as he was a vocal opponent of nuclear weapons.
+His research encompassed the psychological causes and effects of war and political violence and the theory of thought reform.
+His books included, most recently, Surviving our Catastrophes: Resilience and Renewal from Hiroshima to the COVID-19 Pandemic (2023), Witness to an Extreme Century: A Memoir (2011), and Death in Life: Survivors of Hiroshima (1967, which won a National Book Award).
+He died at his home in Truro, Massachusetts, on September 4, 2025.

 Last Updated